 The 1609 Spanish expedition was chased away from the Virginia coastline by English ships.
-The spies in the second expedition were captured, rather than welcomed as fellow ocean-crossing European travelers, when they arrived at Fort Algernon at Point Comfort.
+The spies in the 1611 expedition were captured when they arrived at Fort Algernon at Point Comfort, rather than welcomed as fellow ocean-crossing European travelers.
 One spy, Don Diego De Molina, managed to smuggle a letter home that made clear Spain should destroy the English colony before it grew further.
 He encouraged Phillip III to:1

-France exported its feudal society to Canada, including the seigneurial system of land distribution where land was surveyed into long, rectangular strips with frontage on a river, bottomland for farming, and uplands for wood supply.
-In Virginia, land-hungry colonial leaders incorporated as much good farmland as possible in their metes-and-bounds surveys
+France exported its feudal society to Canada, including the seigneur system of land distribution where land was surveyed into long, rectangular strips with frontage on a river, bottomland for farming, and uplands for wood supply.
+In Virginia, land-hungry colonial leaders incorporated as much good farmland as possible in their metes-and-bounds surveys.

-pattern of land ownership on St. Lawrence River downstream of Montreal still reflects the seigneurial system of New France
+pattern of land ownership on St. Lawrence River downstream of Montreal still reflects the system of land distribution in New France

 Source: ESRI, ArcGIS Online